auto-res/lean-rademacher/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2503.19605-b31b1b.svg)](https://arxiv.org/abs/2503.19605)

 ## Abstract
-We formalize the generalization error bound using Rademacher complexity in the Lean 4 theorem prover.
-Generalization error quantifies the gap between a learning machine’s performance on given training data versus unseen test data, and Rademacher complexity serves as an estimate of this error based on the complexity of learning machines, or hypothesis class.
-Unlike traditional methods such as PAC learning and VC dimension, Rademacher complexity is applicable across diverse machine learning scenarios including deep learning and kernel methods.
-We formalize key concepts and theorems, including the empirical and population Rademacher complexities, and establish generalization error bounds through formal proofs of McDiarmid’s inequality, Hoeffding’s lemma, and symmetrization arguments.
+We formalize the generalization error bound using the Rademacher complexity for the Lean 4 theorem prover based on the probability theory in the Mathlib 4 library.
+Generalization error quantifies the gap between a learning machine's performance on given training data versus unseen test data, and the Rademacher complexity is a powerful tool to upper-bound the generalization error of a variety of modern learning problems.
+Previous studies have only formalized extremely simple cases such as bounds by parameter counts and analyses for very simple models (decision stumps).
+Formalizing the Rademacher complexity bound, also known as the uniform law of large numbers, requires substantial development and is achieved for the first time in this study.
+In the course of development, we formalize the Rademacher complexity and its unique arguments such as symmetrization, and clarify the topological assumptions on hypothesis classes under which the bound holds.
+As an application, we also present the formalization of generalization error bound for $L^2$-regularization models.

 ## How to Run
 - Open a terminal.
 Run the following commands.